joosejunsheng/javascript-notes/README.md

 ```

 ## Misc
-1) Why do we get undefined in the next line after we console.log() our value in the console.
+1) Why do we get undefined in the next line after we console.log() our value in the console?<br />
 The reason of this is that because console.log() does not return anything.
 Same goes to declaration of variables.

 ```mjs